urban-wombat/gotables/README.md

 * Gives you easy methods (generated specifically for your table data types) to read from a FlatBuffers []byte array.
 * Provides a worked example specific to your schema that is a tutorial you can use directly in your code.
 * [The tutorial](https://github.com/urban-wombat/flattables_sample_main/blob/master/flattables_sample_main.go)
+  This tutorial is the `flattables_sample_main.go` generated for the flattables_sample package I created from my gotables file of tables.
+Your own generated code will produce a tutorial file specific to your own gotables file of tables.

 * [https://urban-wombat.github.io](https://urban-wombat.github.io)